davis-hoover/opencpi/tools/ocpidev2/docs/design-notes2.rst

 The delete/run are not implemented but it is recommended to implement these in ocpidev2 in the future and delete ocpidev entirely.
 At the time of this writing, ocpidev2 is about 5500 lines whereas ocpidev is about 7000 lines.
+The separation of files in tools/ocpidev2 is similar to tools/ocpidev The ocpidev2 script does not depend in ocpidev code.

 Architecture
 ============